 Is It Bad to Turn Your Ice Maker On and Off?

-It isn’t bad to turn your ice maker on and off and it can actually prevent issues with ice clumping together.
+It isn’t bad to turn your ice maker on and off, and it can prevent ice-clumping issues.
 You do need to be wary of constantly switching your ice maker on and off.

 How Do Ice Makers Work?